Mangopay/mangopay2-python-sdk/README.md

 You also need to set a folder path in `api.Config.TempPath` that SDK needs to store temporary files.
 This path should be outside your www folder.
-It could be `/tmp/` or `/var/tmp/` or any other location that PHP can write to.
+It could be `/tmp/` or `/var/tmp/` or any other location that Python can write to.

 `api.Config.BaseUrl` is set to sandbox environment by default.
-To enable production environment, set it to `https://mangopay-api.leetchi.com`.
+To enable production environment, set it to `https://api.mangopay.com`.

     from mangopaysdk.mangopayapi import MangoPayApi
     api = MangoPayApi()